Back to Blog

 Optimise for Google AIO with concise, authoritative statements.
 AIO compresses aggressively.
 Give it clear, factual one-line answers it can extract.
 Lead with your strongest claim.

-Don't forget the other platforms.
-Claude and Gemini also handle brands differently.
+Don't forget Claude and Gemini.
 Claude front-loads brands at 8.5% into responses.
 Gemini lists the most alternatives (3.4 per response).
 A comprehensive AI search visibility strategy covers all four.

 Book a call